-There are many methodologies and techniques for writing a novel.
+How to Write a Novel: The Snowflake MethodThere are many methodologies and techniques for writing a novel.
 Perhaps one of the most respected and potentially useful is Randy Ingermanson’s Snowflake Method.

 The founding concept behind Ingermanson’s thinking is that novels are designed.
 He suggests that if a writer recognises this fact and works to improve the design process, they will produce a better novel.

 Ingermanson has constructed a 10 step process, which I have summarised below.
 This process is based around the idea that a writer begins with a simplistic Deep Theme and then, over time, develops and adds complexity.
-This makes the formation of the novel a conscience process, rather then a random creative exercise.
+This makes the formation of the novel a conscious process, rather then a random creative exercise.

-The Ten Step Process
+The Snowflake Method Ten Step Process

 1. Write a one-sentence summary of your novel.